StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE.md

 >
 > If the sort key is specified, the prefix index is built according to the sort key; if the sort key is not specified, the prefix index is built according to the primary key.

+Since version 3.3, non-primary key tables also support sorting keys, which are specified using ORDER BY clause.
+There are the following restrictions on sorting keys for different types of tables:
+- For DUPLICATE tables, the sorting key can be any combination of columns.
+- For AGGREGATE and UNIQUE tables, the sorting key must be the same as the dimension columns, but it can have a different order from the dimension columns specified when creating the table

 ### PROPERTIES

 #### Specify initial storage medium, automatic storage cooldown time, replica number